EdwardSchaefer/Item-Catalog/README.md

 	2. Clone the [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm)

+	3. Initialize Vagrant with 'vagrant init'

-	3. Clone this repository to the vagrant VM directory
+	4. Clone this repository to the vagrant VM directory

-	4. Launch the Vagrant VM with the command 'vagrant up'
+	5. Launch the Vagrant VM with the command 'vagrant up'

-	5. Log into the Vagrant VM with the command 'vagrant ssh'
+	6. Log into the Vagrant VM with the command 'vagrant ssh'

-	6. Navigate to the project's directory within the virtual machine
+	7. Navigate to the project's directory within the virtual machine

-	7. Run database_setup.py to create the database
+	8. Run database_setup.py to create the database

-	8. Run guitars.py to populate the database
+	9. Run guitars.py to populate the database

-	9. Run catalog.py to run the application
+	10. Run catalog.py to run the application

-	10. Navigate to localhost:5000 in your browser
+	11. Navigate to localhost:5000 in your browser

 #List of Files